-Several tree nuts which are grown in the United States and are commercially important in the food supply are: almonds, black walnuts, English walnuts, hazelnuts (filberts), macadamia nuts, pecans, pinyon, and pistachio nuts.
-In fact, the United States produces over one-tenth of the world's tree nuts and provides about a quarter of world exports (USDA, 2011).
+Several tree nuts are grown in the United States and are commercially important in the food supply.
+In fact, the United States produces over one-tenth of the world's tree nuts (USDA, 2012).
 Most coconuts consumed in the United States are imported, but in some tropical areas, coconuts are readily available from the coconut palm tree.
 Other nuts must be imported, such as Brazilnuts, cashew nuts, European chestnuts, ginkgo nuts, and pine nuts.
 Detailed information about tree nut imports and exports can be found through the USDA's Economic Research Service at www.ers.usda.gov.
 Relatively small amounts of some types of nuts are gathered by the consumer, either from the woodlands or from trees used to landscape property.
 Nuts in this category are acorns, beechnuts, butternuts, Chinese and Japanese chestnuts, and hickorynuts.

 Black walnuts are gathered by families across 16 states and bought by nut companies to be shelled and packaged for sale to consumers (Hammons, 2007).

 Nearly all nuts must be dried or cured prior to being consumed.
 Drying nuts to a low moisture content-either by sun drying or by mechanical drying-prevents deterioration of the nut and protects its quality during storage (California Walnut Board, 2011).
 Although coconuts can be eaten raw, directly from the tree, harvested green coconuts are partially dried or seasoned in the field (Grimwood, 1975).
-According to USDA's Economic Research Service (2010), the per capita consumption of tree nuts has increased from 2-1/4 pounds in the 1980's and 1990's to 3 1⁄2 pounds as of 2009.
+According to USDA's Economic Research Service (2010), the per capita consumption of tree nuts has increased from 2-1/4 pounds in the 1980's and 1990's to 3-1/2 pounds as of 2009.

-Almonds (Prunus dulcis) make up over 1/3 of the per capita consumption of tree nuts in the U.S. (USDA, 2010).
+Almonds (Prunus dulcis) make up over 1/3 of the per capita consumption of tree nuts in the US (USDA, 2010).
 About 80% of the world's supply and approximately 100% of the domestic supply are grown in the Central Valley of California.
 The market forms available include inshell almonds; shelled almonds in many unblanched and blanched forms (whole, sliced, slivered, chopped, and ground); almond paste made from ground unblanched or blanched almonds blended with sugar; almond butter made from ground dry roasted almonds blended with salt and a stabilizer; almond meal; and almond powder or flour (Almond Board of California, 2010).